CHT05017/Simon-SR/README.md

-# -CVIDL-2026-PnP-VLRF
+# Simon-SR
-Official Implementation Code
+Code will be released after reviewing